nikefelias/rsschool-cv/cv.md

 ## Brief Self-Introduction
 I am a versatile and dedicated professional with a robust background in English teaching and philology, holding a Master’s degree in English Philology.
 My expertise in language education, paired with an artistic foundation from Ivan Shadr Art College, enables me to create engaging, adaptable learning experiences.
+I’m transitioning to a new career path in frontend development after years as an English teacher.
+With a strong artistic sense and patience honed from teaching, I’m excited about the creative and problem-solving aspects of web development.
+My artistic background can enhance my design approach, helping create visually appealing websites, while my analytical skills enable me to efficiently identify and solve issues in code.
+Additionally, my proficiency in English supports my ability to work in diverse teams and engage with resources effectively.

 ## Skills
 - **Languages & Linguistics**: English Philology, English as a Foreign Language Teaching, Linguistics, American & English Literature